 MacCarthys Rabagh and Tallin, described or implied in the literature as subsepts in the progeny of Donall Gott Mac Cárthaigh, have tested positive for ZS4598.

-- One participant whose paternal ancestry is claimed in Samuel Trant McCarthy's The MacCarthys of Munster, as descending from the Sliochd Cormac of Dunguile and a second from a Ballyvourney family with lore of MacCarthy Mór origin have both tested positive for SNP A5813 and the later SNP A9070.
-A third with documentation identifying his MacCarthy Muscraighe (of Muskerry) ancestry and a fourth with circumstancial evidence of Mac Finghin Mac Carthy of Ardtully origins have both also tested positive for A5813 but are negative for A9070 (See again 'Fig. 2').
-These lines are all indicated in the histories as the progeny of Donal Gott's elder brother Cormac Fionn Mac Cárthaigh; what is more, their phylogeny is consistent with the relationships provided in the ancient genealogies.
+- One participant whose paternal ancestry is claimed in Samuel Trant McCarthy's The MacCarthys of Munster, as descending from the Sliochd Cormac of Dunguile, a second descended from the M(a)cCarthys of Ardcanaght, and a third from a Ballyvourney family with lore of MacCarthy Mór origin have all tested positive for SNP A5813 and the later SNP A9070.
+A fourth with documentation identifying his MacCarthy Muscraighe (of Muskerry) ancestry and a fifth with circumstancial evidence of Mac Finghin Mac Carthy of Ardtully origins have both also tested positive for A5813 but are negative for A9070 (See again 'Fig. 2').
+These lines are all indicated in the histories as the progeny of Donal Gott's elder brother Cormac Fionn Mac Cárthaigh; what is more, their phylogeny is, with one exception explored below, consistent with the relationships among the progeny of Cormac Fionn as provided in the ancient genealogies.

 * A bottleneck occurs when a number of SNPs are identified in an interval without their being any branching off the tree.
 The paternal line is seen to have hung by a thread.
 The SNPs within the bottleneck period are said to be 'equivalent'.
 Clearly bottlenecks are subject to being broken up by new discoveries.